 Reasons Why Microsoft Windows Has Become a Popular Operating System for Gaming

-Despite the growing popularity of macOS from Apple or the presence of alternatives such as Linux-based operating systems such as Ubuntu, Windows remains a popular operating system for gaming due to three particular reasons.
+Despite the growing popularity of macOS from Apple or the presence of alternatives such as Linux-based operating systems such as Debian and Ubuntu, Windows remains a popular operating system for gaming due to three particular reasons.

 Popularity of Microsoft Windows and the Microsoft DirectX